StefanoBelli/blkdev-snapshot/README.md

  #### snapblocks format

- The "snapblocks" file is a set of pair (header,payload).
+ The "snapblocks" file is a set of pair (header,payload) "snapshotted blocks" all in one single file within /snapshot/<bdev>-<timestamp>/ directory.

  The header is 40B long and it is mandatory, but that allows a second extended header.